bdaene/python-challenge-tools/README.md

 # python-challenge-tools
-Library of tools in python I use for algorithmic challenges
+Libraries of tools in python I use for algorithmic challenges.

+Current libraries:
+*   *euclide*: GCD Euclide's algorithms and applications;
+*   *primes*: primes sieves and primality tests;